 Artist

 www.ronnieclarke.com

-Ronnie Clarke is a Black and queer emerging artist living and working in Toronto, Ontario.
+Ronnie Clarke is a movement and sound artist living and working in Toronto, Ontario.
 Her work blends elements of choreography, dance, movement, collaboration, video and installation.
+Clarke is interested in how language manifests, becomes translated and is mediated in the digital age.
 With an interest in the poetics of digital gestures, spaces and interfaces, she often uses movement to investigate how technology plays a role in our interactions with others.
+Recent projects include a commissioned public performance work for the Parkette Projects (Toronto, 2021) with Gallery TPW and a group exhibition at the University of Texas at Austin (2023/2024).
 She holds a BFA from The University of Western Ontario in London, Ontario.

+Artist